 9. Cornmeal

-Works the same as coffee grounds.
+This works the same as coffee grounds.
 Sprinkle around the perimeter to deter ants from entering the home.

 10. Eucalyptus

-11. Tea Tree Oil
+11. Tea Tree

 12. Peppermint

-Essential oil and dried mint leaves will help against most household pests, especially ants.
-Mix 10-15 drops of peppermint essential oil with 1 cup of water in a spray bottle.
+Peppermint essential oil and dried mint leaves will help curb most household pests [source], especially ants.
+Mix 10–15 drops of peppermint essential oil with 1 cup of water in a spray bottle.
 Shake well and spray along cracks and crevices or wherever ants are seen.
-It works even better if you add a few drops of dish soap to the bottle.
-It kills ants on contact.
-Mint can also help repel flies.

-- Keep things tidy and cleaned up – prevention goes a long way.
+- Keep things tidy and cleaned up—prevention goes a long way.

 What about those small bugs that look kind of like potato bugs not sure if that what they are but the mint oil seem to work on everything but them?